|TENNESSEE CONCERTS SEARCH ENGINE

 Irene Kelley Biography: A native of Latrobe, PA, Irene Kelley first started playing music in a Led Zeppelin cover band in

-toward country music.
+first steps toward country music.
 At 19 she got her first guitar, a new Cortez with inlay work that she bought because she thought it was pretty.
-Soon she began

 |Blackhawk: We had the pleasure of having Blackhawk to play at our neighborhood Flatrock Music & Arts Festival